 Understanding the Curb Inventory

-However, in order to identify where to make changes and what changes are possible, it is necessary to understand the curb inventory – what gets measured, gets managed.
+However, in order to identify where to make changes and what changes are possible, it is necessary to understand the curbside inventory – what gets measured, gets managed.
 It is difficult to remove parking for loading zones or ignore the proposal for a protected bike lane if the number of parking or loading spaces in the area of interest is unknown to begin with.
 With this curb inventory information, data-driven decisions can be made.
 For example, outlining to business owners and other curbside stakeholders that while three parking spaces may be removed, there are 250 parking spaces within a 5-minute walk, but no loading zones where the demands are for deliveries.